apache/atlas/docs/src/documents/Downloads/Downloads.md

    * Support for JanusGraph graph database
    * New DSL implementation, using ANTLR instead of Scala
    * Removal of older type system implementation in atlas-typesystem library
-   * Metadata security - fine grained authorization
+   * Metadata security - fine-grained authorization
    * Notification enhancements to support V2 style data structures
    * Jackson library update from 1.9.13 to 2.9.2
    * Classification propagation via entity relationships